-The three days Salkantay Trek Peru also known as the short Salkantay Trek to Machu Picchu is the best alternative to the classic Salkantay Trek.
+The three days Salkantay Trekking also known as the short Salkantay Trek Peru is the best alternative to the classic Salkantay Trek.
 This is ideal for those wanting to experience the best of the esteemed trek in a short time.

 Salkantay Trek is recognised as one of the best 25 treks in the world by National Geographic Travel Magazine.
 On this three days trek, you will cover 48 kilometres in two days and the third day is dedicated to the iconic citadel of Incas, Machu Picchu.